cKlee/marcspec-article/article.md

 Every subTerm of a subSpec can be either a MARCspec or a comparison-string (comparisonString).
 ComparisonStrings are prefixed by the character '\' and have some requirements towards escaping of special characters (see MARCspec specification [[^6]] for a deeper explanation of comparisonStrings).

-Furthermore expressions in subSpecs can be chained through the character '|' ( as a symbol for the boolean OR) and multiple subSpecs can be repeated one after another (interpreted as the boolean AND).
+Furthermore expressions in subSpecs can be chained through the character '|' (as a symbol for the Boolean OR) and multiple subSpecs can be repeated one after another (interpreted as the Boolean AND).

 Here are two examples for alternative expressions and repeated subSpecs